aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 Figure 1.
 VPC Lattice automated DNS configuration on AWS - Reference Architecture
 </div>

-The workflow is divided in two parts:
+The architecure workflow is divided in two parts:

 * **'Spoke' Account onboarding**.
 This is executed only once, as the SNS topic created (sending the VPC Lattice service information to the Networking Account) needs to be subscribed to the SQS queue in the Networking Account.
     * (**1**) An [Amazon EventBridge rule](https://aws.amazon.com/eventbridge/) checks if a new SNS topic has been created (it checks for the tag *NewSNS = true*).
 If so, the event is sent to the Networking Account via a custom event bus, notifying about the topic creation.
 In the Networking Account, events pushed into the custom event bus are processed by an [AWS Lambda](https://aws.amazon.com/lambda/) function, creating the cross-account subscription of the SNS topic to the SQS queue.